-design et al are delighted to announce that Alexander & Co. have been shortlisted for Beach House Award within The International Design and Architecture Awards 2017.
+design et al are delighted to announce that Alexander & Co. have won the Beach House Award within The International Design and Architecture Awards 2017.

 Iluka House project is the transformation of an existing waterfront holiday villa in Palm Beach, Sydney.
 The project is a restrained approach to a traditional European vernacular, exploring bespoke quality detailing, materiality and architectural framing.
 With the existing house ineffectively dealing with scale limitations, the brief was primarily to explore how we could reintroduce a higher quality of spatial resolution.
 The plans and volumes were subsequently rationalised around better circulation, view corridors and access to the water.An emphasis was placed on architectural framing and the suitable transition from interior to exterior.
 The garden was refined, designed with proportion in mind in order to achieve a sense of privacy as well as maximize use of amenities for the client.
 The large-scale opening explored opportunity for external living and dining, an integral aspect to the client brief addressing the need for entertaining spaces, essential for a ‘home away from home’.
 The design of the home as a holiday house meant that the open plan living space and garden were to become the central focus, as entertaining and hosting guests is a regular activity.
 Subsequent thresholds and vistas between the inside, the balconies/ courtyard and the exterior provided the ability to open out onto the garden area in such a way as to assist the need for flexibility.